ORIGINAL MOUNTAIN CUR BREEDERS ASSOCIATION SQUIRREL HUNT RULES

 - If a squirrel is caught on the ground, points will be issued among all dogs declared treed.

 - Points will be plus if a squirrel is seen in a tree within 30 steps of the tree where the dog(s) is (are) treed.
+When available a tape measure should be used.
+(90 feet)

 - For plus points to be awarded, the dog must be showing tree to the satisfaction of the judge on the arrival of the tree.